RHIT-CSSE/csse332/labs/milestone3/index.md

 `pthreads` library provides.
 For the base project, you do not need to worry about synchronization.

-# Milestone 3: Creating threads that share memory
+# Milestone 3: Joining threads and Sharing Memory

-In this third milestone, our goal is adjust our thread creation and management so that threads created by the same process share the same address space.
-In other words, all of the newly created threads should have the same view of the page table (**do not share pointers to the same page table**).
-A virtual address in one thread should always map to the same physical address in physical memory.
-Additionally, if a thread modified the page table in a way (changes a mapping, creates/deletes a mapping), then all threads should become aware of this change.
+In this third milestone, we would like to update our half-threads implementation to support joining threads that have been created.
+Given our design constraints, joining a thread resembles waiting for a process to a large degree.
+The main difference would be the fact that we would like to join for a specific thread that belongs to the same process from which the join is called.

+After wrapping up the join operation, you would start working on sharing the address space (**do not share pointers to the same page table**) between all of your threads that belong to the same process.
+We would need to do that in a way that is very similar to the CoW lab (including implementing reference counting).
+However, you do not need to worry about updates to the page table in this milestone.

 In this milestone, you should perform the following tasks:

+- Implement thread joining based off of the implementation of `wait` in xv6.
+  Make sure to add the ability to wait for a specific thread.

 - Augment your thread creation code to share memory instead of isolating memory between the threads.